Why Do I Feel Like I Don't Fit In Anywhere?

 "Where do I belong as myself?"

 Belonging does not come from becoming someone else.
-It comes from allowing yourself to have a place exactly as you are.
+It begins with allowing yourself to have a place exactly as you are.

 A Grounded Perspective